joeyshi12/obsidian-vault/README.md

 # knowledge-base
-A backup collection of notes taken in Obsidian
+A collection of notes taken in Obsidian